fbpx

 What to do if your sink overflows

-A flood caused by an overflowing sink is always a nerve-racking experience, as it involves further damage if not attended immediately.
+A sink flooding is always a nerve-racking experience, as it involves further damage if not attended immediately.
 Here are some things you can do while you wait for the water damage restoration professionals.

 1. Turn off the water supply.